Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 * Whether system-level requirements were met
 * Whether the response structure matches expectations

-For more information about metadata checks and other check types, see :doc:`/hub/ui/annotate/checks`.
+For more information about metadata checks and other check types, see :doc:`/hub/ui/annotate/overview`.

 Take the right action
 ---------------------

 After reviewing the test results, understanding the reasons for failure, and reviewing the conversation flow, you need to decide on the appropriate action.

+.. include:: workflow.rst.inc

 If you agree, close the task
 _________________________________________________